vasyas/use-ui-hooks/api-docs/README.md

 ▸ **useCachingTopic**<Data, Params, TriggerData\>(`original`: *Topic*<Data, Params, TriggerData\>): *Topic*<Data, Params, TriggerData\>

-Create a new {@link @push-rpc/core.Topic} that will cache invocations to .get
+Create a new {@link push-rpc/core.Topic} that will cache invocations to Topic.get.

 To be used when multiple consumers use the same data from server:
 ```